domiyanyue/my_notes/move_semantics_rvalue_reference.md

 # Move Semantics and Rvalue Reference in C++

-Move semantic and rvalue references are two powerful yet confusing features added in C++11.
-In this article, I will explain them to C++ developers who are new to this concept.
+Move semantic and rvalue references are two useful yet confusing features added in C++11.
+In this article, I will explain what they are and why are they needed.

 ## Problem: Unnecessary Copy of Objects

-One of C++'s advantages is *fast*.
-However, one problem has existed to slow down C++ programs before C++11:  unnecessary copying of objects.
+One of C++'s main advantages is *fast*.
+However, one problem has existed to slow down C++ programs before C++11:  unnecessary copy of objects.
 Take a look at the following example:

 ```C++